Clustering performance analysis using a new correlation-based cluster validity index: The proposed cluster validity indices

-It is clear that we define the first ratio in order to see how much proportion $k$ clusters improve over $k-1$ compared to the entire room to improve.
+Now we give some insight onto NCI1 and NCI2.
+NCI1 and NCI2 are the proportion and the difference, respectively, of the same two ratios.
+The first ratio is the NC improvement from $k-1$ clusters to $k$ clusters over the entire room for improvement.
+The second ratio is the NC improvement from $k$ clusters to $k+1$ clusters over the entire room for improvement.
+We define the first ratio to see how much the proportion from $k$ clusters improve over $k-1$ compared to the entire room to improve.
 Having only the first ratio could lose some information.
-For instance, if increasing $k-1$ to $k$ clusters does not improve much compared to the entire room but increasing $k$ to $k+1$ clusters even improves less, $k$ clusters may be acceptable in this situation but the first ratio will yield a small value at $k$.
+For instance, if increasing $k-1$ to $k$ clusters does not improve much compared to the entire room, but increasing $k$ to $k+1$ clusters even improves less, $k$ clusters may be acceptable in this situation, but the first ratio will yield a small value at $k$.
 Dividing or subtracting by the second term overcomes this problem as it provides a local peak at $k$ in this instance.
-Therefore if increasing $k-1$ to $k$ clusters does not improve much compared to the entire room but it improves the most when compared to the numbers nearby, $k$ will be one of the candidates of the optimal number of clusters based on our indices.
-Another obvious benefit from our indices is that it can provide many local peaks which allow us to rank numbers of clusters which are potentially possible to choose.
+Therefore, if increasing $k-1$ to $k$ clusters does not improve much compared to the entire room, but it improves the most when compared to the numbers nearby, $k$ will be one of the candidates for the optimal number of clusters.

+The following remark explains the intuition behind our new cluster validity index given in Definition \ref{nci}.

-We remark here that our proposed NCI1 is better to detect the optimal number of clusters, however, NCI2 is better in term of providing more clear sub-optimal numbers of clusters.
-Since NC is defined as the correlation between the true distance of a pair of data points and the distance between the centroids of clusters that the pair locates in, this correlation can also be used to evaluate whether the clustering result quality met a user's expectation.
-The value close to one indicates an excellent clustering quality.
-We recommend to use NC and either NCI1 or NCI2 together.
+\begin{remark} \begin{enumerate} \item Notice that for \texttt{NCI1} we take $\max\{0,\texttt{NC}(k+1)-\texttt{NC}(k)\}$ to avoid the problem when the difference is negative, which can cause the proportion to be negative and large in magnitude when the ratio in the numerator is large.
+In this situation, $k$ should be a good candidate as $\texttt{NC}(k)$ improves a lot from $\texttt{NC}(k-1)$, and $\texttt{NC}(k+1)$ does not improve at all from $\texttt{NC}(k)$. \item If there exists $l$ such that $\texttt{NCI1}(l) = +\infty$, we define $\texttt{NCI}_m(k)$ to be the sum of $\texttt{NCI2}(k)$ and the maximum of finite $\texttt{NCI1}(l)$ for $2 \le l \le m$.
+Intuitively, $k$ whose $\texttt{NCI1}(k) = +\infty$ are the final candidates, and we take the one with largest $\texttt{NCI2}(k)$. \item Our proposed index is based on \texttt{NCI1}. \texttt{NCI2} is only defined to handle the above situation. \item The highlighted benefit of our index is that it can provide many local peaks, which allow us to rank numbers of clusters that are potentially possible to choose. \item Since NC is defined as the correlation between the true distance of a pair of data points and the distance between the centroids of clusters that this pair occupies, this correlation can also help evaluate whether the clustering result quality met a user's expectation.
+The value close to one indicates an excellent clustering quality. \end{enumerate} \end{remark}